 Profiler

 Basilisk includes a fully integrated Python profiler.
-CPU hotspot heatmaps appear inline on every line of your code, memory leaks are flagged as diagnostics, and flamegraphs open directly in your editor — without leaving your workspace.
+CPU hotspot heatmaps appear inline on your code, memory leaks are flagged as diagnostics, and profile results open in a flame-graph panel — without leaving your workspace.

 Overview